 3. Many sites are solidly in the "cam tool" camp, which is unfortunate, because this badly misinforms.
 The cam tool was 100 percent politics (and that mostly in connection with the Euro market), and nothing else.
 Even while they mention the tighter clearances the cam tool bulletin recommends, most writers fail to a) recognize, as any beginning mechanic would, the clue that the tool results in tighter clearances, not more accurate ones, and b) mention the fact that Honda formally and publicly distanced themselves from the tool a very short while after its introduction, apparently coming to their corporate senses as it were.
 This is Honda-documented and is referred to in my 1990s article on my website.

-4. Some on the Internet indict the cam chain's tension as a contributor to camshaft failure.
+4. Some on the Internet indict the cam chain's tensioner as a contributor to camshaft failure.
 Hmm.
 Hard to see the connection.
 Moreover, cam chain tensioner premature wear was limited to the first couple year models.
 Revised tensioners with the larger shafts were already available by 1984, and mechanics were also already removing the rubber noise damping sleeves by that time, a very good field fix, by the way.
 Many was the time I removed the sleeves even on new tensioners before installing them.
+(And I atill have a collection of maybe 20 or so release pins the new tensioners were shipped with.)

 6. Excessive engine heat is said by many to be part of the camshaft pitting problem, and this is not true.
 Engine heat had nothing to do with it.
 Much hotter running engines have been made by Honda without camshaft wear being pronounced in those engines.